Edinburgh offers an exciting and varied social scene, with hundreds of bars, clubs, cinemas, theatres and music venues throughout the city.

 Edinburgh is also a regular stopping point on tours for both major and upcoming artists and has a lively local music scene.

-You can catch gigs at tiny, old school venues dotted throughout the city, while Princes Street Gardens and the castle sometimes play host to bigger acts.
+You can catch gigs at tiny, old school venues dotted throughout the city, enjoy a symphony at one of the city's larger concert halls, or experience big name artists at concerts held in Princes Street Gardens and Edinburgh Castle at certain times of the year.

 The easiest way to find out what's on is to pick up a copy of The List, a fortnightly listings magazine covering both Edinburgh and Glasgow (only 50 minutes away by train).